 What Is Cobb Salad?

-At its essence, the Cobb Salad combines chicken, avocado, tomato, crumbled blue cheese (usually roquefort), onions and hard boiled eggs with lettuce dressed with a simple vinaigrette.
+At its essence, the Cobb Salad combines chicken, bacon, avocado, tomato, crumbled blue cheese (usually roquefort), onions and hard boiled eggs with lettuce dressed with a simple vinaigrette.

 Chefs have created slight recipe variations over the years.
 Some call for thin bacon cooked crispy.
 Others feature thickly sliced bacon cooked well done.
 French Laundry Chef Thomas Keller’s recipe contains croutons.